marcoslug/ml2/README.md

  especially in combination with bags-of-words.
 Moreover, its functioning is very intuitive.

-## How to run the coee
+## How to run the code

 #### Set-up

 To run the code, it is suggested to create a virtual environment with Python 3.7.
 All required packages are specified in the _requirements.txt_ file.
-Once the virtual environment is created, the installation of the package can be done by running the following command.
+Once the virtual environment is created, the installation of the packages can be done by running the following command.
 ```
 pip install -r requirements.txt